 - Split your changes into separate commits.

-- Touch anything outside the stated scope of the PR.
+- Touch anything outside the stated scope of the pull request.

 - Use weasel-words like "refactor" or "fix" to avoid explaining what's being changed.